-In this tutorial, we will show you how to place your logo on anything (Literally!) to create a brand-able product for presentations.
+In this tutorial, we will show you how to place your logo on an image of any product and create a brand-able product presentation.
 You do not need to download any software e.g. Photoshop - logo will be mapped directly in your browser.
 You can follow this guide in both, the video and text format.

 Follow this guide to find out how you can add your logo to products and create a brand-able presentation.
 Before jumping into the details, let's cover the requirements and learning outcomes.

 This guide will create only a merged image that can be used for online presentations and product images.
 I'd suggest to check out other guides if you wish to physically print the logo on products.